wickedcodeninja/APA-FunFlow/README.md

 Runs W on a given expression and generate the necessary constraints for the respective annotation analyses.

-  `analyseProgram :: [Decl] -> Either TypeError (Env, Prog, Set Constraint)`
+  `analyseProgram :: Program -> Either TypeError (Map TVar TypeScheme, Program, Set Constraint)`

-Runs W on a bunch of top level declarations and finalize the Supply monads.
+Runs W on a bunch of top level declarations and finalizes the Supply monads.
 Every Decl has the inferred type of the Decls above it available to it via the environment.
 Type checking happens in a single pass, so Decls don't have access to the types of Decls defined below them.